ohenrik/craps/README.md

   ```
   dice.roll(12).result
   # or
-  deice.result # if dice has already been rolled.
+  dice.result # if dice has already been rolled.
   ```

 ## Thresholds and result manipulation